trevorpogue/sections/README.rst

 * **Intuitive**: Start quickly and spend less time reading the docs.
 * **Scalable**: Grow arbitrarily complex trees as your problem scales.
-* **Flexible**: Rapidly build nodes with any custom attributes, properties, and methods on the fly.
+* **Flexible**: Rapidly build nodes with custom attributes, properties, and methods on the fly.
-* **Fast**: Made with performance in mind - access lists and sub-lists/dicts in as little as Θ(1) time in many cases.
+* **Fast**: Made with performance in mind - access lists and sub-lists/dicts in Θ(1) time in many cases.
 See the Performance section for the full details.
 * **Reliable**: Contains an exhaustive test suite and 100\% code coverage.

-See the full documentation at: https://sections.readthedocs.io/
+See the full documentation at https://sections.readthedocs.io/.
+In addition to a repeat of this readme page, the docs also contain some other useful sections, in particular a References_ section, which more thoroughly documents all the interfacing methods for Section objects.

 =========================
 Usage